Exclusive Villa with swimming pool & unique views

 Located on a mountaintop, Nuevespigas is a country Villa with character and a special charm where travelers, families or professionals will find the best place to rest comfortably and enjoy nature.

 Built in two levels, Nuevespigas has a a very comfortable and airy interior.
 All the rooms are laid out lineally providing excellent views.
 Nuevespigas has a dining room, terrace, TV room, with TDT & Wi-fi and a comfortable sitting room.
 The 9 "en-suite bedrooms" are each decorated in different styles making them unique in order to offer not only comfort but an unforgettable stay.
 All of the rooms provide a full luxury bath with accessories such as a magnifying mirror and hair dryer.
-They also offer individualized air conditioning and heating, TV and a terrace or balcony with spectacular views.
+Terrace or balcony with spectacular views.

 The Villa has an inviting pool within its gardens having an unique/old threshing floor.